Pokémon the Movie: The Power of Us: Plot

 Fula City was founded on barren land that was developed by humans after the Legendary Pokémon Lugia granted them the power of wind.
 The wind festival is held every year.

-Fifty years ago, the nearby mountain forest was engulfed in flames due to humans clearing the mountain forest and looking for the mysterious Pokémon Zeraora.
+Fifty years ago, the nearby mountain forest was engulfed in flames due to humans clearing the mountain forest and looking for the mysterious Mythical Pokémon Zeraora.
 Harriet, the woman who built the wind power plant, burned her hand while failing to save her Snubbull from the burning windmill; she was only able to get the key to start the turbine that Snubbull was holding.
 This resulted in her becoming distant from Pokémon.
 Lugia was called to clear the fire.
 Hoping to protect Zeraora from the humans, the Mayor of Fula City created a lie that Zeraora had died and cursed the mountain.
-This secret was kept by the mayor’s successor, Oliver.
-In the present, Oliver’s daughter Margo takes care of Zeraora after it injures itself saving Margo and two other Pokémon from a rockslide in the foothills.
+This secret was kept by the mayor's successor, Oliver.
+Fifty years later, Oliver's daughter Margo takes care of Zeraora after it injures itself saving her and two other Pokémon from a rockslide in the foothills.

-Former track runner Risa agrees to attend the festival to capture a wild Eevee for her younger brother Rick.
-Ash Ketchum and his Pikachu attend the festival and take part in the Pokémon catching contest.
-Callahan attends the festival with his sister Mia and her daughter Kelly.
-Kelly suffers from low immunity, so Callahan invents tall tales about him being the best trainer when he does not even have a Pokémon.
-Harriet, now an old woman, gets the essence of the Pokémon move Sweet Scent on her, resulting in Pokémon following her wherever she goes.
+Former track runner Risa agrees to attend the festival to capture a Eevee for her younger brother Rick.
+Ash Ketchum and his partner Pokémon Pikachu attend the festival and take part in the Pokémon catching contest.
+Con artist Callahan attends the festival with his sister Mia and her daughter Kelly, who suffers from low immunity, so Callahan invents tall tales about him being the best trainer when he does not even have a Pokémon.
+The elderly Harriet gets the essence of the Pokémon move Sweet Scent on her, resulting in Pokémon following her wherever she goes.

-Getting help from the timid scientist Toren, the con artist and liar Callahan decides to give Toren’s speech at his lab in return for Toren helping him win the Pokémon catching contest.
-A Sudowoodo Callahan took pity on begins following him.
+Getting help from timid scientist Toren, Callahan decides to give Toren's speech at his lab in return for Toren helping him win the Pokémon catching contest.
+A wild Sudowoodo Callahan took pity on begins following him.
 Callahan comes in first boasting about a rare Pokémon in the woods intriguing everyone, but worrying Margo.
 Ash places second, and helps Risa capture an Eevee.